jsenv/importmap-node-module/readme.md

 It is recommended to enable _removeUnusedMappings_.

-### extensionlessAutomapping
+### magicExtensions

-_extensionlessAutomapping_ is a boolean.
-When enabled mappings are generated for import(s) without extension found in your js files.
+_magicExtensions_ is an array of strings.
+Each string represent an extension that will be tried when an import cannot be resolved to a file.

-_extensionlessAutomapping_ is optional.
+_magicExtensions_ is optional.
 It must be used with _entryPointsToCheck_.

 ```js
 import { writeImportMapFiles } from "@jsenv/importmap-node-module"